 During my four months in the FBI Academy, I shot over 3,000 rounds of ammo in firearms training, spent untold hours in the gym building up enough muscle to pass the fitness test, and endured an endless number of mock interrogation sessions.

-He seduced readers into thinking that practice does make perfect—if we just keep hammering away at it along enough.
+He seduced readers into thinking that practice does make perfect—if we just keep hammering away at it long enough.

 We all understand how failure provides ample opportunity for growth and progress, both personally and professionally.
 What we fail to understand, however, is that it’s very difficult to learn from success.
 Too often, success is where we stop on our journey to the realization of our full potential.
 We settle for where we found success rather than pursue what is truly meaningful to us.